Waleed2660/springboot-learning-kit/tasks/Task 5 - RabbitMQ with SpringBoot.md

 4. Publish a new order message with same UUID as before.
 5. Check your logs.

 Your problem is still not fixed, unfortunately.
-The message is still being sent to the same exchange.
+The message is still being sent to the DLQ.
 Let me explain why this is happening despite the fact that we fixed the exchange mappings.

 ### **Automatic Re-queueing in RabbitMQ**
 RabbitMQ has a feature called automatic re-queueing.
 This means that when a message is rejected or not acknowledged by a consumer, RabbitMQ will automatically re-queue the message and send it back to the original queue.
-This can lead to infinite loops if the consumer keeps rejecting the same message.
+This can lead to infinite loops if the consumer keeps rejecting the same message OR never sends ACK back to RabbitMQ.

 **So, how do we fix this?**